-- 4. Grand Jury: Consistent with Phase I of the Court's plan for resuming operations, critical Grand Jury proceedings may continue on a week-to-week basis as conditions in the District permit.
+- 4. Grand Jury: Consistent with Phase I of the Court's plan for resuming operations, critical Grand Jury proceedings may proceed on a week-to-week basis as conditions in the District permit.
 The United States Attorney's Office is directed to continue coordinating those proceedings with Chief Magistrate Judge Dustin B. Pead.
 Because Grand Jury proceedings remain limited to critical matters due to the COVID-19 pandemic, the 30-day time period for filing an indictment is tolled as to each defendant until this Order terminates.
 See 18 U.S.C. § 3161(b).
 Questions concerning grand jury scheduling should be directed to the United States Attorney's Office. - 5.
-Search Warrants: Between October 1, 2020, and November 2, 2020, all search warrants and other applications (including, among other things, trap/trace and pen registers), as well as new criminal complaints for most cases shall be submitted via email to the chambers email box of the duty Magistrate Judge: - a. utdecf oberg@utd.uscourts.gov for Judge Oberg; and - In matters arising in the Southern Region, with St. George location designations, such materials shall be submitted to utdecf kohler@utd.uscourts.gov for Judge Kohler.
+Search Warrants: Between November 2, 2020, and February 1, 2021, all search warrants and other applications (including, among other things, trap/trace and pen registers), as well as new criminal complaints for most cases, shall be submitted via email to the chambers email box of the duty Magistrate Judge: - a.
+For November 2020 to utdecf_pead@utd.uscourts.gov for Chief Magistrate Judge Pead;

+- b.
+For December 2020 to utdecf_bennett@utd.uscourts.gov for Magistrate Judge Bennett; - c.
+For January 2021, to utd.uscourts.gov for Magistrate Judge Oberg; and - d.
+In matters arising in the Southern Region, with St. George location designations, such materials shall be submitted to utdecf_kohler@utd.uscourts.gov for Magistrate Judge Kohler.

 The courtroom deputy will then communicate with the sender to arrange the resolution of such matters via electronic means (teleconference or video), as appropriate.

-Title III Applications: All Title III applications shall be submitted via email to Chief Judge Shelby's courtroom deputy, Mary Jane McNamee.
+6. Title III Applications: All Title III applications shall be submitted via email to Chief Judge Shelby's courtroom deputy, Mary Jane McNamee.
 The courtroom deputy will then communicate with the sender to arrange the resolution of such matters via electronic means (teleconference or video), as appropriate.